AntonioFeijaoUK/www-makeitping-cloud/docs/_posts/2020-05-14-vpc-to-vpc-via-tgw.md

 ## Altervative creating VPCs with Cloud Formation

-.... working in progress, any voluntair
+.... working in progress, any volunteer?

 ---